Dependable Distributed Systems

 Total - 52

-The MIEI course dont have a formal precedence regime with mandatory requirements, beyond the normal sequence and adequacy of knowldge bases and practical skills, as addressed by previous related courses in the study plan of the MIEI curricula (Mestrado em Engenharia Informática).
+The course as no previous mandatory requirements, beyond the normal sequence of the study plan in the MIEI curricula (Mestrado em Engenharia Informática).
 However, the following aspects must be considered as relevant base knowledge by the students interested in following the course, for the achievment of the proposed objectives.

-- A solid knowledge on principles and practice on distributed systems programming tools and paradigms (ex., Sockets, Webservices, Rest).
-Some practice in web-programming enviroments or programming with cloud-platforms ican be also interesting as well as initial practice in the design, implementation and debungging of distributed systems'' algorithms.
+- A solid knowledge on principles and practice on distributed systems programming tools and paradigms (ex., Sockets, Rest).
+Some practice in web-programming enviroments or programming with cloud-platforms is also recommended, as well as initial practice in the desogn and implementation of distributed systems'' algorithms.

-- Is strongly recommended a previous knowldege and practical experience on Operating Systems Foundations and practical skills for UNIX (ex., Linux distributions or Mac OS X), practice in using shell-environment and command-line consoles, and in using virtualized OS or application-support environments (ex., VMWare, Virtual Box, or initial practice with Docker-based Containerization - Docker and Docker deployment with Docker Compose)
+- Is strongly recommended a previous knowldege and practical experience on Operating Systems and particularly UNIX (ex., Linux distributions or Mac OS X), practice in using virtualized OS or application-support environments (ex., VMWare, Virtual Box, or Docker-based Containerization)

 - W. Stallings, L. Brown, Computer Security - Principles and Practice, Prent.
 Hall, 2014

-Obs) Suggested readings and selected research papers will be presented, analyzed and proposed for discussion on the lectures.
-Additonal materials for practical/lab activities and guidelines or for use in practical work-assignments will be available as lab materials.
+Obs) Suggested readings and selected papers from relevant rsearch venues will be presented and proposed on the lectures.
+Additonal materials for practical/lab activities and practical work-assignments will be available as lab materials.

 The classes (lectures and laboratories) and the provided materials are prepared for the course to be taught in English.